vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 315

-leaves of bilva, apāmārga, śami, dūrvā and tulasi and other upacaras; mantra containing ten names of Ganapati; HV I. 520-523, VR 127-129 ( from Saurapurāna, where Siva tells Skanda that Pārvatī performed it!!); (2) begin on any 4th śu. falling on Sunday; for six months; śistas practise it from Sr. śu.
+leaves of bilva, apāmārga, śami, dūrvā and tulasi and other upacāras; mantra containing ten names of Ganapati; HV I. 520-523, VR 127-129 ( from Saurapurāna, where Siva tells Skanda that Pārvatī performed it!!); (2) begin on any 4th śu. falling on Sunday; for six months; śistas practise it from Sr. śu.
 4 to M. śu.
 4; worship of Gapapati; VR 141-143 ( from Skanda), Vratārka (folios 66-67); (3) worship of Ganapati for 21 days from Sr, su.
 5 to Śr. kr.
 10 with 16 upacāras and 21 kinds of leaves such as dūrvā;

 bilva, apāmārga &c.; VR 129–141.
 Dūrvātrirātravrata—for women; begin on Bh. śu.
 13; three days

 up to Full Moon; fast on all three days; worship of image of Umā and Maheśvara, Dharma, Savitri placed among dūrvās; jāgara with dance and music; recital of Sāvitri's story; homa on 1st with sesame, ghee, and fuel sticks; confers happiness, wealth and sons; HV II.
-315-318 (from Pad.); dūrvā is said to have sprung from Viṣnu's hair and
+315-318 (from Pad.); dūrvā is said to have sprung from Viṣṇu's hair and

 some drops of amȚta fell on it.
 Durvāstamı-(1) fast on 7th of Bh, śu; worship of Saṅkara on